BarbyKelly/tic-tac-toe/README.md

 ## First Time User:

+* Sees Tic-Tac-Toe game board
+* Is asked to enter a number between 1-9
+* After entering their choice of a number, sees computer's move printed on the board
+* Player and computer keep taking turns entering numbers
+* First to achieve 3 in a row, wins the game
+* Player sees the text stating who won or if it is a tie

 ## Returning User:

+* Has the option to play the game again

 [Back to top](#contents)

 # Features

 ## Existing Features

+* Tic-Tac-Toe board is printed
+* Text asking for input of a number is presented
+* Board changes according to the numbers chosen by the player and computer

 ## Future Features

+* Player is able to input their name to the game, which creates a personalised welcome
+* Options to read the instructions, play the game or exit
+* Player has an option to choose a character for the game eg star, emoji etc, instead of the default "X"
+* Time limit for the game
+* Counting how many games player has played, how many wins, how many ties

 [Back to top](#contents)